 -When the church was once a living body, an organism comprised of living human sacrifices to God that functioned interdependent to each other member, it now became a sterile organization where authority, rank, and ritual trumped relationships.

-Christianity became centralized to the four walls of the institutional church building, and it’s hierarchical structure became the only door through which one experiences God through.
-As a result the individual spiritual lives of believers also became compartmentalized within the church as well.
-The web-like style of day-to-day interpersonal dependency that we once saw in the first century church was rooted out.
-Institutional dependency was sown in.
-And the church lost its primary function – to express the Lord one to another.
+Christianity became centralized to the four walls of the institutional church building, and its hierarchical structure became the only door which one experiences God through.
+As a result the individual spiritual lives of believers also became compartmentalized within both the church building and institution as well.
+The web-like style of day-to-day interpersonal dependency that we once saw in the first century church was rooted out., institutional dependency was sown in, and the church lost its primary function—to express the Lord freely one to another.

 IT KEEPS GOING, AND GOING, AND GOING….

-Due to various timely converging reasons, those who sought to reform the church finally gained some traction in the 12th-16th centuries.
+Due to various converging reasons, those who sought to reform the church finally gained some traction in the 12th-16th centuries.
 This snowballed into Martin Luther’s Great Reformation in the 16th century.
 Finally, but not without much persecution, a Christian movement was finally able to separate itself from the bonds of the Catholic powerhouse.
 But Luther’s reformation was mostly doctrinal in nature and didn’t change much of the format and traditions of the church leadership and hierarchy.
+The restoration of an interactive house-church meeting format would still be a distant reality.
 However, the flood gates to change and independent thought were now open.

 The centuries that followed Luther’s reformation spawned many new breeds of Christian church denominations that sought to further reform the faith – Calvinist, Anglicans, along with the (Martin) Lutherans, then Congregationalist, Anabaptists and Mennonites, Baptist, Episcopal, and Methodists.
-Then EVERYTHING got REALLY splintered in America starting with the Second Great Awakening with the Adventists and Mormonism, and continuing into the the whole Pentecostal movement, Jehovah’s Witnesses, even up to where we now have thousands of churches in the 21st century that say they are “non-denominational” ( which are churches that may OR may not have a denominational origin but choose not to identify, align, or fall into the hierarchical umbrella of any one sect).
+Then EVERYTHING got REALLY splintered in America starting with the Second Great Awakening with the Adventists, Methodists, and Mormonism, and continuing into the the whole Pentecostal movement of the early 1900’s, the Jehovah’s Witnesses shortly after that, and even up to where we now have thousands of churches in the 21st century that say they are “non-denominational” (which are churches that may OR may not have a denominational origin, but choose not to identify, align, or fall into the hierarchical umbrella of any one sect).